Hortivation/getting-started/datasource_owners/README.md

 - `docker-compose.yaml` file which contains the configuration of all services that are required to run the data source.
-- `datasets` directory which contains CGO-compliant data files.
-- `datasource_description.yaml` which contains the description of your dataset
 - Data Source credential .json file, which you just downloaded when creating the Data Source on the Hub Portal
-- `.env` file containing the `HOSTNAME` variable that is set to the hostname of your datasource (see step 3 in case you use a hostname from hortivation)

 The easiest way to prepare the files is to:

 1. Clone the repository
-2. Place your dataset in the datasets folder
-3. Copy the credentials .json file to your working directory
+2. Copy the credentials .json file to your working directory
-4. Edit the `docker-compose.yaml` file to include the path to the credentials file
+3. Edit the `docker-compose.yaml` file to include the path to the credentials file
-5. Edit the `datasource_description.yaml` with a suitable description of your dataset

 ### 2.1 Clone the repository and navigate to the datasource_owners directory